makenasandra/climate-change-analysis/README.md

 **3.Perform Linear Regression with Seaborn**
-Seaborn creates a regression line accompanied by a projection showing where data points should fall based on the regression with one simple function call.
+Seaborn creates a regression line and a projection showing where data points should fall based on the regression.

 ```python
 plt.scatter(years, mean)